Amille929/Amille929.github.io/README.md

 </p>

 ## About Me
-I am a recent Linguistics and Spanish graduate from the University of Oregon, where I became involved in linguistic annotation at the [Learner Corpus Research and Applied Data Science (LCR-ADS) lab](https://lcr-ads-lab.github.io/LCR-ADS-Home/).
+I am a recent Linguistics and Spanish graduate from the University of Oregon, where I became involved in linguistic annotation at the Learner Corpus Research and Applied Data Science (LCR-ADS) lab ([link](https://lcr-ads-lab.github.io/LCR-ADS-Home/)).

 I am moving to Reno, Nevada to begin work as a data annotation specialist for Microsoft starting May 8th.
 This is a huge development in my life and I am extremely grateful for this opportunity.